 An AED that can’t be found is an AED that can’t be used.
 Visibility is your first priority.
 Place your devices in prominent, central locations where people naturally gather or pass by, like reception areas, break rooms, or main hallways.
 Use clear, universally recognized signage to point the way from multiple directions.
 The path to the AED should be completely unobstructed—no boxes, furniture, or equipment in the way.
 It’s also critical to ensure the AED is never behind a locked door.
 When an emergency happens, no one should have to waste precious seconds searching for a key or a manager.
 Our AED program management services can help you map out these key locations for maximum visibility and access.

-Identify High-Risk and High-Traffic Zones
+Pinpoint High-Risk and High-Traffic Areas

 Where is a sudden cardiac arrest most likely to happen in your facility?
 Start by identifying high-traffic zones where a large number of people congregate, such as cafeterias, auditoriums, or busy production floors.
 Next, consider high-risk areas where individuals might experience physical stress.
 This could be a company gym, a manufacturing line, or any space where strenuous activity occurs.
 Placing AEDs closer to these locations shortens the distance a rescuer needs to travel, helping you meet that critical three-to-five-minute response window.
 A thorough site assessment is the best way to pinpoint these crucial spots and ensure your AED coverage is truly effective, leaving no gaps in your emergency response plan.

-Meet ADA Height and Accessibility Standards
+Following ADA Height and Access Rules

 Accessibility means accessible for everyone.
 When installing your AED cabinet, it’s essential to follow the Americans with Disabilities Act (ADA) guidelines to ensure anyone, including individuals in wheelchairs, can reach the device.
 The rule of thumb is to mount the cabinet so that the highest operable part (like the handle) is no more than 48 inches from the floor.
 This simple step ensures that a potential rescuer isn’t stopped by a physical barrier.
 Make sure the area in front of the cabinet is kept clear, allowing for easy approach and access.
 You can find a variety of compliant AED cabinets and accessories that meet these standards while keeping your device secure.

-Protect Your AED from the Elements and Theft
+Protect Your AEDs from Damage and Theft

 Your AED is a sensitive piece of medical equipment that needs protection to function correctly.
 A durable cabinet is non-negotiable for shielding the device from dust, moisture, and accidental damage.
 If you’re placing an AED outdoors, near a pool, or in an industrial setting, you’ll need a specialized cabinet designed to withstand extreme temperatures and weather conditions.
 To prevent tampering or theft, consider using an alarmed cabinet.
 The alarm sounds when the door is opened, which not only deters misuse but also helps alert others nearby that an emergency is in progress.
 Regular inspections and maintenance are crucial to confirm that both the AED and its protective housing are in perfect working order.

-How to Keep Your AEDs Ready for Action
+Keeping Your AEDs Ready for Action

 Placing an AED in a visible, accessible spot is a great first step, but the work doesn’t stop there.
 An AED is only effective if it’s ready to work at a moment’s notice.
 This means regular maintenance, diligent record-keeping, and a clear system for ensuring every device is functional and compliant.
 Without a solid readiness plan, even the best-placed AED can fail when it’s needed most, creating significant liability for your organization.